|

-The dual-fuel generator is not only excellent for extended blackouts but also for camping because you will always have option “B” to attach a large propane tank when you run out of gasoline.
+The dual fuel generator is not only excellent for blackouts, but also for camping because you can attach a large propane tank to have continuous power.

-After testing 17 dual-fuel generators, we have come up with the top 7 best dual-fuel generators that can power anything with a longer runtime and decent portability.
-Additionally, we have listed those units that are lighter or have at least a mobility kit to roam around easily.
+After testing 16 dual fuel generators we are come up with the top 6 best dual fuel generators that provide longer runtime with decent capacity and portability.
+Additionally, we have listed those units that are lighter or have mobility kits so they can be moved easily by our users.

-Dual-fuel generators run on two different fuels, typically propane and gasoline.
-When a dual-fuel generator runs out of gasoline, the owner always has option “B” to connect a huge tank of propane for uninterrupted running.
+Dual fuel generators run on two different fuels, typically propane and gasoline.
+When a dual fuel generator runs out of gasoline, the owner always has option “B” to connect a propane tank.

 RECOMMENDED BY EXPERTS